Xiong Zhaoren: Wartime career

 Xiong was born in February 1912 in Yongding, Fujian, Republic of China.
-He enlisted in the Chinese Red Army in 1929, joined the Chinese Communist Youth League in 1931, and became a member of the Communist Party of China in 1933.
+He enlisted in the Chinese Red Army in 1929, joined the Communist Youth League of China in 1931, and became a member of the Chinese Communist Party (CCP) in 1933.
 After the Red Army went on the Long March toward Yan'an in North China, Xiong remained in the south and fought a guerrilla war against the Kuomintang government for three years.

-The Chinese Civil War was suspended with the Japan invasion in 1937, and Xiong joined the communist New Fourth Army and fought in the resistance war against Japan.
+The Chinese Civil War was suspended with the start of the Second Sino-Japanese War in 1937, and Xiong joined the CCP's New Fourth Army and fought against Japan.
 Starting as a company commander in the Fourth Regiment of the army, he rose through the ranks to become battalion commissar, chief of staff of the New Third Regiment, political commissar of the 47th Regiment, and deputy commander of the Third Military Subdistrict of the Jiangsu-Zhejiang Military District.

 After the surrender of Japan in 1945, the Chinese Civil War soon resumed.
 During the second phase of the war, Xiong served as commander of the Jiangsu-Zhejiang-Anhui border region, and later as deputy commander of the South Anhui Military District.
 His forces played a major role in the Yangtze River Crossing Campaign of 1949.